Nutrition for Children with Chronic Kidney Disease

-Phosphorus is found naturally in foods rich in protein and is also added to many processed foods.
+Phosphorus is found naturally in foods rich in protein.
+Phosphorus is also added to many processed foods, flavored drinks, and some meats.
+Phosphorus additives are a primary source of phosphorus for many people with CKD.
 Phosphorus added to food may cause your child’s blood phosphorus levels to go up more than phosphorus found naturally in food.
 A dietitian can help you find ways for your child to get enough protein without getting too much phosphorus.

 High- and low-phosphorus foods